 However, as a whole, this scene was still far too complex to paint on location.
 The most likely outcome would have been a mess of color and one frustrated artist.

-The solution was to crop out much of the detail and narrow down on an area which captures the essence of the scene clearly and concisely.
+The solution was to crop out much of the detail and narrow it down to an area that captures the essence of the scene clearly and concisely.
 Below is what I came up with:

 Notice how, even though I have cropped out most of the “noise”, this cropped version still captures the fundamental essence of the scene: